upneetsb/company-manager/README.md

 ## Install Instructions

 1. Clone the directory
+2. Run the command cd crud-challenge
-2. Run the command 'node app.js'
+4. Run the command 'node app.js'
-3. Open the web browser and navigate to http://localhost:8000/
+5. Open the web browser and navigate to http://localhost:8000/
-4. Play around with the features!
+6. Play around with the features!

 ## Technical Description